Published on Rhodes College: Rhodes Catalogue (https://catalog.rhodes.edu/)

 AP/Cambridge Pre-U/IB/OIB Credit Evaluation

 A maximum of 32 credits may be earned through Advanced Placement, Cambridge Pre-U, International Baccalaureate, and Option International Baccalaureate examinations.
 It is the responsibility of the student to have official reports of examination scores in Advanced Placement, Cambridge Pre-U, International Baccalaureate, and/or Option International Baccalaureate sent to Rhodes College.
 Student copies of score reports are not acceptable for formal evaluation.
-Receipt of official score reports and formal evaluation of AP/Cambridge Pre-U/IB/OIB score reports must be completed within 10 weeks of the beginning of a student’s first semester of enrollment as a degree-seeking student at Rhodes.
+Receipt of official score reports and formal evaluation of AP/Cambridge Pre-U/IB/OIB score reports must be completed by the first day of a student's first semester of enrollment as a degree-seeking student at Rhodes.

 Transfer Students